 If you want to get the best photos of Sedona from Airport Mesa, make sure you hike Sedona View Trail so you can shoot both ends.

-A tripod will help with keeping your ISO down during low light shots as the sun sets.
+- A tripod will help with keeping your ISO down for low light shots as the sun sets.

-The graveled area at Sedona Airport Mesa vista point is small and fills right before sunset.
-Arrive early to secure the perfect angle before too many tripods are in this same space.
+- The graveled area at Sedona Airport Mesa scenic lookout is small and fills right before sunset.
+Arrive early to secure the perfect angle before too many tripods are in the same space.

-Trees and a metal fence will both inevitably be prominent in your foreground from this vista as you look over Sedona.
+- Trees and a metal fence will both inevitably be prominent in your foreground from the scenic lookout as you frame downtown Sedona at sunset.

 - Very short hike connecting two popular vistas